Why Wal-Mart is Good for America (and Maybe Your Portfolio)

 This brings us to the point of transience within a society.
-At different times throughout our lives we occupy different rungs of the socio-economic ladder.
+At different times throughout our lives, we occupy different rungs of the socio-economic ladder.
 In our early twenties, for example, a young couple with children is going to fall within the lowest levels of wealth.
-As time goes on, however, they are likely to buy a house, begin building equity by paying down the mortgage, and establishing a retirement fund in the form of a 401k.
-The traditional statistics, however, don't show this migration through the various layers of wealth and is partly why it is dangerous to rely on the figures espoused from politically interested parties on the nightly news.
+As time goes on, however, they are likely to buy a house, begin building equity by paying down the mortgage and establishing a retirement fund in the form of a 401k.
+The traditional statistics, however, don't show this migration through the various layers of wealth and is partly why it is dangerous to rely on the figures espoused from politically interested parties in the news media.

-If a man or woman chooses to become a cashier and expects to maintain that position his or her entire life, he or she is delusional for thinking they are going to be able to afford a new car every few years or a plasma television.
+If a man or woman chooses to become a cashier and expects to maintain that position his or her entire life, they are delusional for thinking they'll be able to afford a new car every few years or a big-screen television.
 What's more, their resentment is unjust and unfair to those who have put themselves through school to work their way up the management chain.
 To blame the corporation for their conscious decision to cease improving themselves effectively castrates them of all responsibility and humanity.

 Outsourcing and Globalization

 On the other hand, it must be recognized that very few of us have the blessing of occupying the top quintile of wealth.
 For a single mother working full-time to support her children, however, you are talking about hundreds, if not thousands, of dollars each year in additional expense that will cut directly into her discretionary income.